"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Zechariah 4:6-10 - So he answered and said to me: "This is the word of the LORD to Zerubbabel: 'Not by might nor by power, but by My Spirit,' Says the LORD of hosts.
 'Who are you, O great mountain?
 Before Zerubbabel you shall become a plain!
 And he shall bring forth the capstone with shouts of "Grace, grace to it!" ' " Moreover the word of the LORD came to me, saying: "The hands of Zerubbabel have laid the foundation of this temple; his hands shall also finish it.
 Then you will know that the LORD of hosts has sent Me to you.
 For who has despised the day of small things?
 For these seven rejoice to see the plumb line in the hand of Zerubbabel.
 They are the eyes of the LORD, which scan to and fro throughout the whole earth."

-As an interesting side note, a number of things symbolize the Holy Spirit in Scripture, such as oil, wind, and water.
-However, the Holy Spirit appears as fire to the Church.
+As an interesting side note, things such as oil, wind and water symbolize the Holy Spirit throughout Scripture, but the Holy Spirit appears as fire to the Church.
 The first time the Holy Spirit appears as fire is when the Church is born (Acts 2).
-The last time in Scripture that the Holy Spirit appears as fire is in Revelation 4:5, right after the elders, who represent the Church, are introduced in Heaven.
-The seven Spirits of God were shown as "eyes" in the Old Testament, and now they are seen as "eyes" again here in Revelation, after the Church arrives in Heaven, but before the Tribulation begins.
+The last time in Scripture that the Holy Spirit appears as fire is in Revelation 4:5, right after the elders, who represent the Church appear Heaven.
+The seven Spirits of God appeared as "eyes" in the Old Testament, and now they appear as "eyes" again here in Revelation, after the Church arrives in Heaven, but before the Tribulation begins.

 This change in how the Holy Spirit manifests, supports the doctrine of dispensations, in that He deals with different groups of people in different periods of time differently.
 In other words, outside of the Church Age, the Holy Spirit is "eyes which scan to and fro" throughout the earth.
 During the Church Age, the Holy Spirit works through believers, represented by the lamp stand in Revelation 1:20.
 A lamp stand bears light, but it is not the source of the light.
 The "fire" of the Holy Spirit makes the Church "lights in the world" (Philippians 2:13-15).
 When the light of the Church leaves the world at the rapture, the Holy Spirit will again function in the world as "eyes."